dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 Search time --- #711256037 micro seconds, #1485148 of requests ran, #0 skipped
 ```

-When doing the searches i tracked the memoery usage on the droplet.
+When doing the searches i tracked the memory usage on the droplet.
 Both droplets on with both tree and table searches had a peak memory usage of 120 mb.
-This limit was reaced after only searching though 2 procent of the request. and they it stayed pretty stable.
+This limit was reacted after only searching though 2 procent of the request. and they it stayed pretty stable.
 While testing it

 ### Redblack tree

-In C memmap, mlock and all in the same familiy of functions and you can use them toghter.
+In C memmap, mlock and all in the same family of functions and you can use them together.
 In rust there is no such thing.
 There is a type called `Pin<>`, where can pin memory in ram and

-I haven't managed to find a single place online where pinning and MmupMap is used/mentioned together, making me believe they were either not mean to be used togther or no one have every tried.
+I haven't managed to find a single place online where pinning and MmupMap is used/mentioned together, making me believe they were either not mean to be used together or no one have every tried.

 i made a test where i ran the redblack tree build, and locked all nodes with mlock (the unsafe c function), and the program died after 1000-1100 nodes.
-I was quicly to see if this was the whole program in itself that had a limit or it was just the MmupMap .
-So to test this i also added the mlock to the binary tree, and builded them sequentially without unlocking anything and that ran didt crash.
+I was quickly to see if this was the whole program in itself that had a limit or it was just the MmupMap .
+So to test this i also added the mlock to the binary tree, and builded them sequentially without unlocking anything and that ran didn't crash.
 This means that the limit is not on the process, but on the memmap.

 This was maybe